Inkshaded/digital-media-archiving-system/Patterns.md

         web_storage_interface.py : defines abstraction for WebStorageInterface

 controller_interface/
-    controller_interface.py : defines abstraction for FileSelector
+    file_selector.py : defines abstraction for FileSelector
     user_state.py : defines UserState interface and UserState concrete states (ReaderState and ArchivistState)

 app.py : Acts as controller, in charge of interactions between UI and logic main.py : Application root
 ```
 ### Open/Closed Principle
-Storage, RecordStore, and FileSelector can all be extended, as they are utilized by the controller in app.py through their abstract interfaces.
-Additionally, this means that if an additional implementation were added to, say, store files in the cloud, the local_storage.py implementation could remain unchanged.
+FileStorageInterface, RecordStorageInterface, FileSelector, and SearchInterface can all be extended, as they are utilized by the controller in app.py through their abstract interfaces.
+This means that any concrete implementation that still adheres to the logic of any interface can be created to "extend" the functionality.

 ### Liskov Substitution Principle